charumotiramani/Basics/README.md

 # Basics
 C is a procedural programming language.
-It was initially developed by Dennis Ritchie as a system programming language to write an operating system.
  The main features of C language include low-level access to memory, simple set of keywords, and a clean style, these features make C language suitable for system programming like operating system or compiler development.

 ## Basic Data Types in C
 int: Stores whole numbers, without decimals
-\nfloat: Stores fractional numbers, containing one or more decimals.
+float: Stores fractional numbers, containing one or more decimals.
 Sufficient for storing 6-7 decimal digits
 double: Stores fractional numbers, containing one or more decimals.
 Sufficient for storing 15 decimal digits
 char: Stores a single character/letter/number, or ASCII values.

 ## Basic Format Specifiers